cnr-isti-vclab/relight/relightlab/docs/formats/dome.md

 # Dome configuration file format

-Dome configuration is saved in a JSON file (.dome extension) and contains all the informations related to geometry and calibration of the lights, dimensions, offsets etc.
+Dome configuration is saved in a JSON file (.dome extension) and contains all the informations related to geometry and calibration of the lights.

 | key | value |
 | --- | --- |